 - Member of the Downtown District Board of the YMCA of Florida’s First Coast, 2009-2016, Board Chair, 2015

-- Lead trial counsel for a public U.K. chemical manufacturer in defense of four mechanic’s lien lawsuits claiming more than $25 million in total mechanic’s liens related to the construction of a first of its kind chemical plant for production of ethylene oxide from plant-based ethanol in Delaware.
+- Acted as lead trial counsel for a public U.K. chemical manufacturer in defense of four mechanic’s lien lawsuits claiming more than $25 million in total mechanic’s liens related to the construction of a first of its kind chemical plant for production of ethylene oxide from plant-based ethanol in Delaware.
 Successfully employed a strategy to stay the lawsuits through enforcement of mandatory pre-suit mediation subcontract requirements and obtained successful mediated settlements of all of the lawsuits for less than half of the total claimed amounts of the liens.

-- Represented a Catholic Diocese in a major construction and design defect litigation involving substantial structural and seismic defects and water intrusion in the Diocese’s Cathedral, and helped successfully obtained an eight figure global settlement for the Diocese from more than 30 defendants prior to trial.
+- Represented a Catholic Diocese in a major construction and design defect litigation involving substantial structural and seismic defects and water intrusion in the Diocese’s Cathedral, and helped successfully obtain an eight figure global settlement for the Diocese from more than 30 defendants prior to trial.

 - Represented the court-appointed receiver of a failed national electrical contractor in a multi-party AAA arbitration concerning the $1.3 billion dollar Utah Data Center constructed by the Army Corps of Engineers for the National Security Agency that involved highly complex electrical engineering defects and delay claims.
 Successfully obtained a multi-million settlement for the client after the second week of arbitration.